HMS Unicorn (I72): Construction and service

 Unicorn was ordered on 14 April 1939, and laid down at Harland and Wolff in Belfast, Northern Ireland on 29 June.
 Her construction was delayed several times in favour of higher priority projects and she was not launched until 20 November 1941.
 The ship was completed on 12 March 1943.
 In order to accelerate the ship's completion, the Admiralty decided in 1942 that she would not be equipped with her full suite of maintenance and repair equipment.
 Excluding her armament, Unicorn cost £2,531,000.

-Whilst working up, 818 and 824 Squadrons flew aboard in April 1943.
-818 Squadron had nine Fairey Swordfish torpedo bombers and 824 Squadron had six.
-887 Squadron, with nine Supermarine Seafire IIC fighters was also embarked during this time.
+Whilst working up, 818 and 824 Squadrons flew aboard in April 1943; 818 Squadron had nine Fairey Swordfish torpedo bombers and 824 Squadron had six.
+887 Squadron, with nine Supermarine Seafire IIC fighters was also embarked.
 In late May, Unicorn escorted Convoy MKF 15 to Gibraltar while carrying a number of Royal Air Force Bristol Beaufighters that she off-loaded there.
 She escorted the returning convoy back to the Clyde in early June.
 Together with the aircraft carrier Illustrious, the ship made a sweep towards the Norwegian coast as part of Operation Governor, a diversion for the Allied landings in Sicily in early July.
 For this operation, 887 Squadron was replaced by 800 Squadron with Hawker Sea Hurricanes.